deepakgalgotiasuniversity/codsoft-Deepakcalculator-main/README.md

 # codsoft-calculator
-here, the calculator design with the help of HTML, CSS, Javascript
+Here the Calculator is being ready using the HTML, CSS, Javascript.